-- 9.1 Pupils on the SEND register will usually have an individual education plan and will have some extra support, whether that be through high quality class teachers, withdrawal from class for short sessions for specific teaching or additional booster groups. - 9.2 Pupils needs are captured through analysis of assessment data and termly meeting with SLT and the class teachers to enable intervention and ongoing provision for needs. - 9.3 Education plans are reviewed termly with the lead professional and twice a year with pupils and parents. - 9.4 Indicate who is involved, including parents.
+- 9.1 Pupils on the SEND register will usually have an individual education plan and will have some extra support, whether that be through high quality class teachers, withdrawal from class for short sessions for specific teaching or additional booster groups. - 9.2 Pupils' needs are captured through analysis of assessment data and termly pupil review meetings with SLT, the SENCo and the class teacher to enable intervention and ongoing provision for needs. - 9.3 Education plans are reviewed termly with the lead professional and twice a year with pupils and parents.